 Dyson is driven by something much larger than profit.
 James Dyson has invented smart solutions in a number of other applications; he’s not in the vacuum cleaner business as much as he’s in the curiosity business.
 What’s your brand’s higher calling?
 What are your people truly passionate about?

 Consider how these lessons might apply to your brand.
-I’d like to hang around and talk some more, but I’m eager to get back to my housecleaning.
+I’d like to hang around and talk some more, but I’m eager to get back to my vacuuming.

 A version of this post appeared in the Cincinnati Business Courier on August 10, 2007, in the column “That Branding Thing.”
-Originall co-written with D. Wecker.
+Originall co-written with David Wecker.

 Copyright 2007 – Matthew Fenton.
 All Rights Reserved.
 You may reprint this article with the original, unedited text intact, including the About Matthew Fenton section.